kapil11389/Counting-Fingers/README.md

 # Counting-Fingers
-A CNN deep learning model that counts the number of fingers
+A CNN deep learning model that counts the number of fingers shown by the hand